How to create a CSR file in 3 steps

 This is Nakagawa from the System Solutions Department.

-I've had several occasions recently where I created a CSR file before applying for an SSL certificate.
+Recently, I have had several opportunities to create a CSR file before applying for an SSL certificate

-I record the work details each time, but just when I forget, I get a request to create one.
+I record the work I do each time, but when I have forgotten about it, I get a request to create it

 What is a CSR file?